mfuu/tiny-virtual-list/README.md

     // Triggered when the rendering params changed
   },
   onScroll: ({ offset, top, bottom, direction }) => {
-    // Triggered when the virtual list scroller is scrolled if (top === true) {
+    if (top === true) {
       // scrolled to the top of list
     }